raystack/firehose/docs/docs/sinks/prometheus-sink.md

 - Type: `required`
 - Default value: `10000`

+### `SINK_PROM_MAX_CONNECTIONS`

+Defines the maximum number of HTTP connections with Prometheus.

+- Example value: `10`
+- Type: `optional`
+- Default value: `default no more than 2 concurrent connections per given route and no more 20 connections`

 ### `SINK_PROM_RETRY_STATUS_CODE_RANGES`

 Defines the range of HTTP status codes for which retry will be attempted.